shatilov-diman/testtask-theater-cpp/README.md

 Interactive console app to manage theaters, movies, and seat bookings.
 Dependencies and builds are handled by Conan + CMake.

+## Notes
+It's also requied to add version checks to the solution to avoid data-races during save threads or movies

 ## Requirements
 - Conan 2.x
 - CMake (provided as a build-require by Conan)